On-Prem / Customer-Hosted Clusters

 Automated (Terraform)

-We provide Terraform modules that create the namespace, RBAC, token, and container registry in one command.
-Download the main.tf for your provider, configure your variables, and apply.
+We provide a Terraform module that wires up everything Veris needs — the namespace, RBAC, token, and container registry — in one terraform apply.
+Download the main.tf for your provider, set your variables, and apply.

 EKS